gferhpc/supercomputing.tue.nl/pages/documentation/filesystems.md

 !!! warning "No backup"

-    There is no backup service available for home directories on the Umbrella Cluster.
+    There is no backup service available for home directories.
+Please check the [Storage Finder](https://storagefinder.tue.nl){:target=_blank} for available options to store your data for long term!

 Every user has their own home directory, which is accessible at <code>/home/&lt;login_name&gt;</code>.